bens4lsu/theskinny-publish/Content/blog2/things-are-good-in-baton-rouge.md

 tags: my-stories, my-observations, mrs-theskinnyonbenny
 id: 18
 ---
-You know those parts in the movie <i>Airplane!</i> where Ted Striker goes into a story, and then when we return to the present tense, the person being told the story has committed suicide in a particularly painful or grotesque way?
+You know those parts in the movie *Airplane!* where Ted Striker goes into a story, and then when we return to the present tense, the person being told the story has committed suicide in a particularly painful or grotesque way?

 I got to be on the receiving end of such story telling on Thursday night.
 I met Heather and a coworker for a drink, and guy talked on and on and on.
 It was mostly his business plans, which I really couldn't have followed had I wanted to.